Atmosic/connectedhomeip/examples/temperature-measurement-app/atmosic/README.md

     device.
 Releasing the button within the 3-second window cancels the factory reset procedure.

-**Button 2** &mdash; Pressing the button once changes the lock state to the opposite one.
+**Button 2** can be used for the following purposes:

 -   On ATMEVK-3425 and ATMEVK-3430e:

-    -   If pressed for less than three seconds, it changes the lock state to the opposite one.

-    -   If pressed for more than three seconds, it enables Bluetooth LE advertising for the predefined period of time (15 minutes by default), and makes the device discoverable over Bluetooth LE.
+    -   If the device is not commissioned to a Matter network, it enables Bluetooth LE advertising for the predefined period of time (15 minutes by default), and makes the device discoverable over Bluetooth LE.
+This button is used during the commissioning procedure.

 **SEGGER J-Link USB port** can be used to get logs from the device or communicate with it using the